-I knew that the Blue Ridge Mountains (or “the mountains”) of North Carolina were beautiful from any photo I’ve ever seen of the area.
+I knew that the Blue Ridge Mountains (or simply known as “the mountains”) of North Carolina were beautiful.
+Any photo I’ve ever seen of the area displays its obvious beauty.
 I received an invitation to stay at a cabin in the woods of Boone and I anxiously accepted!
-A friend and I aimed to see some fall foliage during an October stay, but little did we know we’d need a list of what to do on a rainy day there!
-Here’s What to do on a Rainy Day in Boone, North Carolina.
+A friend and I aimed to see some fall foliage during an October stay, but little did we know we’d need a list of what to do on a rainy day there instead!

 Enjoy Your Accommodations

 We stayed in the cutest, quaintest cabin in the woods and thoroughly enjoyed it.
-It was our little cozy zone in the misty weather of the fall season.
-We loved the siding of the homes along the private road their house was on, the wood detailing, and the creek that rain behind the house.
+It was our little “cozy zone” in the misty weather of the fall season.
+We loved so much about it from the private road their house was on, the wood detailing, and the creek that ran behind the house.
 Whatever birds live in that adorable birdhouse on their back porch have a great view of the water that runs alongside the property.

-Naturally if it’s grey and rainy and you’re hungry the perfect thing to do is get a bit to eat and some beer.
-We arrived around 2:30pm and were hungry so we quickly went to The Local, a family recommendation.
+Naturally if it’s grey and rainy outside your body’s going to crave some comfort food inside.
+This is especially perfect if you arrive to the area and it’s time for lunch.
+We arrived around 2:30pm and were hungry so we quickly went to The Local, recommended by some friends.
 We stumbled on this really beautiful wall when we were walking from the car to the restaurant so if you go be on the lookout for it!
 Who doesn’t love spotting street art in new cities?

 I like that you can get “halfies” there instead of whole pints.
 I chose a stout.
 Everything was so delicious I reviewed The Local on Yelp.